 - Who have been successful leaders of the organization in the past?

 - Why were they successful?

 - What has the organization been successful for in the past?

-- If you were to ask someone who has worked in the organization for a long time about why things are the way they are, what would he or she say?
+- If you were to ask someone who has worked in the organization for a long time about why things are the way they are, what would they say?